 If only we could take off the masks we wear.

-The truth is, there are still many things that scare the crap out of me.
+The truth is, there are still many things that scare me.

 I had an interesting experience this weekend in Tahoe that I want to talk about.
 In the morning when my best friend and my sister and her friend went out to go for a bike ride, I decided that I wanted to go for a bit of a hike.
 I drove to a medium grade trail and then in a moment of inspiration decided to drive another five minutes to the hardest hike in the area.
 Donner Peak, a mountain that I have climbed a handful of times off-trail is challenging, slightly dangerous, full of big rocks that you have to put your hands and feel to work for, and overall one hell of a climb was what I chose to do.
 The weekend before I had climbed it with my dad and my sister, and completed it in roughly 2.5 hours.